 The chief lesson we learned in our initial challenges was the importance of savings.
 Our ability to save has allowed us to meet our obligations and embark on special projects without putting enormous pressure on church members.
 We have also learned that it is through faith and patience that we inherit the promises of God like Abraham (Hebrews 6.12-14).
 What is not affordable today will become affordable someday.
 The temptation to embark on outreaches and projects because others are doing it must be resisted.
 Except God instructs very clearly that a project must be done, only what our regular cash flow can afford should be embarked upon.
 God is faithful and will back us up when we walk in obedience to His mandates.
 If He commands a project, He will fund it.

-In his book parable of dollars, my older brother (who is also a pastor) taught from the parable of talents that poor managers of resources are always losing their resources to good managers.
-He opined and rightly so, that God loves order and where individuals and organizations bring order to their finances through planning, budgeting, savings, investments and giving, God will multiply their resources.
+In his book Parable of Dollar, my older brother (who is also a pastor) taught from the parable of talents that poor managers of resources are always losing their resources to good managers.
+He opined and rightly so, that God loves order and where individuals and organizations bring order to their finances through planning, budgeting, savings, investments, and giving, God will multiply their resources.
 As we have endeavored to follow the above principles, we have seen consistent incremental progress.
 It may not be an exponential increase as you will see with a few ministries but definitely, consistent progress.

 Several more things remain to be done in the vision God gave us but we know ‘Faithful is He who called us’, He will do them all as we continue to follow Him with faith and patience.